Abhkrishnan/MachineLearningGroup12/readme.md

 # 8 a.
 Short Description of the requirement
 ## Dataset 1
-*   The model aims to predict heart disease of a patients with relevent attributes using different machine learning algorith Such as: DecisionTree, RandomForest, Logistic Regression, KMeans, KNN, GradientBoosting, NaiveBayes, SVM and compare the accuracy between the model for better prediction.
+*   The model aims to predict heart disease of a patients with relevant attributes using different machine learning algorith Such as: DecisionTree, RandomForest, Logistic Regression, KMeans, KNN, GradientBoosting, NaiveBayes, SVM and compare the accuracy between the model for better prediction.

 ## Dataset 2
 *   The model aims to classify ECG of different Cardiac condition patients, such as Myocardial Infarction Patients​, Patients with Abnormal Heartbeat​, History of Myocardial Infarction​,Normal Person ECG Images​ USING Neural Network